hpyproject/piconumpy/bench/microbench_low_level/result_sum_loop.md

 ## Summary

-- PyPy is fast with list (1.3 * Julia, same order of magnitude that with Julia) and as fast for a piconumpy array based on a list ("piconumpy.purepy", zero cost abstraction!)
+- PyPy is fast with list (1.3 * Julia, same order of magnitude than with Julia) and as fast for a piconumpy array based on a list ("piconumpy.purepy", zero cost abstraction!)